Pork Belly Tsukemen Noodles (かんたん煮豚のつけ麺; kantan nibuta no tsukemen)

 - 60 g Japanese leek (minced)

 Use granulated chicken stock (Chinese), diluted with hot water according to the instructions on the label.

 - 3 tbsp soy sauce

 Cut the pork into 1 cm wide strips.
 Heat the vegetable oil in a frying pan and stir-fry the pork until brown.
 Add [A] and simmer.

-Fill a pot with water and bring to the boil.
-Add the instant ramen and continue boiling, adding water 2-3 times to keep it from boiling ever.
-Drain thoroughly after cooking for slightly less time than stated on the pack.
-Cut the noodles into three using a pair of kitchen scissors.
+Fill a pot with water and bring to a boil.
+Add the instant ramen and continue boiling, adding water 2-3 times to keep it from boiling over.
+Cook the noodles slightly less than the amount of time specified on the package, then drain thoroughly.
+Use a pair of kitchen scissors to cut the noodles into easy-to-eat lengths.
 Arrange in individual serving bowls.

-Mix the [dipping sauce] and pour into individual dipping bowls.
-Add the pork.
-Dip the noodles into the sauce to eat.
+Mix the [Dipping soup] and pour into individual dipping bowls.
+Add the simmered pork.
+Dip the noodles into the soup to eat.